LukeWood/tiny-pubsub/README.md

 Right now tiny-pubsub is __827 bytes__.

-This is in no way mean't to replace rxjs, it is a feature-light alternative.
+This is in no way mean't to replace rxjs.
+This is a small, synchronously operating, feature-light event driven programming library.
+RxJs is a full featured event driven programming library.

 # Installation
 ```bash